 The Director and Associate Director of Graduate Studies are the primary source of information on funding, academic requirements, and coursework.
 As the graduate program advisors, they can discuss academic, professional, and personal problems with students.
 They also serve the function of a committee chairperson for PhD students who have not yet selected one.

 The Administrative Officer of the History Graduate Student Organization (HGSO) serves as the liaison between the department’s graduate students and the Director of Graduate Studies (DGS) in relation to issues affecting graduate students and represents the HGSO on the Graduate Committee.
 The Administrative Officer also organizes HGSO officer meetings and discussions, facilitates the renewal of the HGSO Constitution, and oversees the annual HGSO/Phi Alpha Theta conference.
-Raymond Mitchell currently serves as the Administrative Officer of the History Graduate Student Organization.
+Sophia Rouse currently serves as the Administrative Officer of the History Graduate Student Organization.